 The Fourteenth General Review of Quotas was completed two years ahead of the original schedule in December 2010, with a decision to double the IMF’s quota resources to SDR 476.8 billion.

 The IMF’s gold holdings amount to about 90.5 million troy ounces (2,814.1 metric tons), making the IMF the third largest official holder of gold in the world.
-However, the IMF’s Articles of Agreement strictly limit its use.
-If approved by an 85 percent majority of voting power of member countries, the IMF may sell gold or may accept gold as payment by member countries but it is prohibited from buying gold or engaging in other gold transactions.
+However, the IMF’s Articles of Agreement strictly limit the use of this gold.
+If approved by an 85 percent majority of voting power of member countries, the IMF may sell or accept gold as payment by member countries but it is prohibited from buying gold or engaging in other gold transactions.

-In December 2010, the IMF concluded the limited sales program covering 403.3 metric tons of gold, accounting for about one-eighth of its holdings, as approved by the Executive Board in September 2009.
-Sales totaling 222 tons were made to official holders, including the Reserve Bank of India (200 tons), the Bank of Mauritius (2 tons), the Central Bank of Sri Lanka (10 tons), and the Bangladesh Bank (10 tons).
-The gold sale program was conducted under strong safeguards to avoid market disruption and all gold sales were at market prices, including direct sales to official holders.
+In December 2010, the IMF sold 403.3 metric tons of gold—about one-eighth of its holdings The limited gold sale was conducted under strong safeguards to avoid market disruption and all gold sales were at market prices, including direct sales to official holders.

 The IMF’s lending capacity

-The IMF can use its quota-funded holdings of currencies of financially strong economies to finance lending.
+The IMF can use its quota-funded holdings of rrencies of financially strong economies to finance lending.
 The Executive Board selects these currencies every three months.
-Most are issued by industrial countries, but the list also has included currencies of lower income countries such as Botswana, China, and India.
+Most are issued by industrial countries, but the list has also included currencies of countries such as Botswana, China, and India.
 The IMF’s holdings of these currencies, together with its own SDR holdings, make up its own usable resources.
 If needed, the IMF can temporarily supplement these resources by borrowing (see below).

 The IMF maintains two standing multilateral borrowing arrangements—the expanded New Arrangements to Borrow (NAB) and the General Arrangements to Borrow (GAB)—currently with a total borrowing capacity of SDR 370.0 billion (about $559 billion).
 If the IMF believes that its quota resources might fall short of the needs of its member countries—for example, in the event of a major financial crisis—it can activate these arrangements.

-In April 2010, the Executive Board adopted a proposal on an expanded and more flexible NAB, by which the NAB was expanded to SDR 367.5 billion, with the addition of 13 new participating countries, including a number of emerging market countries who made significant contributions to this large expansion.
-The expanded NAB came into effect on March 11, 2011 and was activated shortly afterwards for six months to the amount of SDR 211 billion (about $320 billion).
-On November 15, 2011, the National Bank of Poland joined the NAB, bringing its total size to SDR 370.0 billion (about $559 billion).
-The NAB was most recently activated for the maximum period of six months starting on April 1, 2013.
+In April 2010, the Executive Board adopted a proposal for an expanded and more flexible NAB, by which the NAB was expanded to SDR 367.5 billion, with the addition of 13 new participating countries, including a number of emerging market countries who made significant contributions to this large expansion.
+The expanded NAB came into effect on March 11, 2011 and was activated shortly afterwards.
+The expanded NAB has been activated six times for the maximum period of six months and for the full amount, with the most recent activation starting on October 1, 2013.

 Since the onset of the global crisis, the IMF has signed a number of bilateral loan and note purchase agreements to supplement its quota resources.
-The first round of bilateral borrowing took place in 2009-2010 and these resources were used to finance commitments under IMF-supported arrangements that were approved prior to the first NAB activation (pre-NAB commitments).
-The use of 2009-2010 bilateral borrowing has been discontinued since April 1, 2013 and the remaining undrawn balances under pre-NAB commitments are financed with quota resources.
+The first round of bilateral borrowing took place in 2009–10.
+The use of 2009–10 bilateral borrowing has been discontinued since April 1, 2013 and the remaining undrawn balances under pre-NAB commitments are financed with quota resources.

-Against the background of worsening economic and financial conditions in the Euro Area, in 2011-12, 38 countries committed to increase IMF resources further by US$461 billion through bilateral borrowing agreements.
-As of August 1st, agreements with 21 members are now effective for a total amount of $378 billion.
+In 2012, as economic and financial conditions worsened in the Euro Area, 38 countries committed to increase IMF resources further by US$461 billion through bilateral borrowing agreements.
+As of February 27, 2014, 30 agreements are now effective for $422 billion.
 These resources will serve as a second line of defense to the Fund’s quota and NAB resources.

 IMF concessional lending and debt relief

 The PCDR Trust was established in June 2010 to provide post-catastrophe debt relief.
-The Trust was initially financed by SDR 280 million (equivalent to around $422 million) of the IMF’s own resources, and is expected to be replenished through future donor contributions, as necessary.
+The Trust was initially financed by SDR 280 million (equivalent to around $422 million) of the IMF’s own resources.
+It is expected to be replenished through future donor contributions, as necessary.